tcd93/MSSQL-execution-plan/README.md

 <blockquote style="font-size:85%">

-For example, customer A usually makes 5 purchases per week, but suddenly, at a special day (like Black Friday), he made over 10000 transactions, that huge spike might not get captured in the transaction bucket, and the query for that week would likely get much slower than normal as the optimizer'd still think he makes very little purchases in that week
+For example, customer A usually makes 5 purchases per week, but suddenly, at a special day (like Black Friday), he made over 10000 transactions, that huge spike might not get captured in the transaction bucket, and the query for that week would likely get much slower than normal as the `optimizer`'d still think he makes very little purchases in that week

 </blockquote>